safrazik/vue-file-agent/api.md

 Whether the file name can be edited.
 The (modified) name can be retrieved by `fileData.name(withoutExtension = true)`

+### linkable

+boolean, default  `false`

+Whether the file icon is linkable (clickable/downloadable).
+Only available for preloaded files with urls.

 ### disabled

 boolean, default  `undefined`